boymark44/ruby_daily_practice/README.md

 - Then code, code and coooooode.
 - Day 3 is done.
 - Next is the Day 4 tomorrow.
 So do it.
 Seize the moment and do not let the momentum die.

+## Day 4 of Coding in Ruby
+- I finished the exercises 1 until 4.
+- Currently in 5 until 8.
+- Grind your way up dude.